Glitter in the Air: Live performances

 On January 31, 2010, Pink performed the song at the 52nd Grammy Awards in a similar fashion.
 She began the performance walking out in a white silk robe, standing in front of a backdrop of electric blue screens.
-She descenced into the aisle and took off the robe to reveal the bodysuit.
+She descended into the aisle and took off the robe to reveal the bodysuit.
 After being lifted from the tank of water, Pink kept twirling and spreading water into all directions, before finally descending to the main stage.
 The audience greeted her with a standing ovation.
 The performance was deemed by various media outlets as the best of the ceremony.
 Glenn Gamboa of Newsday commented, "With her stunning Grammy performance of 'Glitter in the Air,' Pink proved that you don’t have to be shocking or over-the-top to be the best or the most-talked-about.
 You just have to be amazing."
 It was also voted on a readers' poll in MTV.com as the best performance of the night.
 Staff reporter Kyle Anderson said "It's easy to see why, as her acrobatic performance of 'Glitter in the Air' was not only visually gorgeous, but also technically impressive — she was able to keep singing even as she was spinning around in the air".
 Pink later explained she had almost fallen during the song, saying, "When I do it on tour, I don't have lights above me.
 There were lights above me, so it almost went into a strobe thing, and I actually did get a little turned around.
 I thought...
 I was going to fall on my nude butt.
 But I worked it out."
 In 2013, Brad Wete for Billboard ranked the performance as the best performance at the Grammy Awards from 2000 to 2012, commenting it "graceful, show-stopping performance of aerial, acrobatic and vocal brilliance."